peachananr/onepage-scroll/README.md

 ## Public Methods
 You can also trigger page move programmatically as well:

-### $.fn.moveUp()
+### $.fn.moveUp(increment)
 This method allows you to move the page up by one.
 This action is equivalent to scrolling up/swiping down.
+The `increment` variable is an option which allows the moving of the page up by the given increment.

 ````javascript
   $(".main").moveUp();
 ````

-### $.fn.moveDown()
+### $.fn.moveDown(increment)
 This method allows you to move the page down by one.
 This action is equivalent to scrolling down/swiping up.
+The `increment` variable is an option which allows the moving of the page down by the given increment.

 ````javascript
   $(".main").moveDown();